St Louis Wedding Photographer

 Congratulations on your engagement!
 You may have already selected your wedding venue and your searching for the best wedding photographer!
 I’m so glad you’ve found me!
 You might wonder, how many hours of wedding day coverage will you need.
 We can figure this out together, by taking a look at your timeline.

 Let’s break down a common timeline of a wedding day.
-However, I encourage couples to make the day their own.
 Depending on the images that you are looking for, I am happy to advise you on what might work best.

 Some couples select a hotel or airbnb that is close to their ceremony location as their getting ready location.
 If you are both getting ready at the same location, that makes it easy for us to capture getting ready images for you and your partner.